Azure/Azure-Sentinel/Solutions/SAP/Playbooks/INSTALLATION.md

 The deployment process first creates the infrastructure and generates the IDs for the managed identity of your logic app (Standard).
 Due to that a two-step deployment is required to add the required Connections for your workflow.

-> **Info**: the templates are self-contained and therefore assume that no app service plan, connections or any other sharable Azure resources are available yet.
+> **Note**: the templates are self-contained and therefore assume that no app service plan, connections or any other sharable Azure resources are available yet.
 Adjust the references to your liking where needed.
 Especially the app service plan is often used most efficiently and economically if it powers multiple workflows.

 ## Create Logic App (Standard) infrastructure